MirrorNetworking/Mirror/docs/Classes/NetworkServer.md

 # NetworkServer

 NetworkServer is a High-Level-API class that manages connections from multiple clients.

 ## Properties

-**Property:**

-**Function:**

-active
+-   **active**
     Checks if the server has been started.

-connections
+-   **connections**
     A list of all the current connections from clients.

-dontListen
+-   **dontListen**
     If you enable this, the server will not listen for incoming connections on the regular network port.

-handlers
+-   **handlers**
     Dictionary of the message handlers registered with the server.

-hostTopology
+-   **hostTopology**
     The host topology that the server is using.

-listenPort
+-   **listenPort**
     The port that the server is listening on.

-localClientActive
+-   **localClientActive**
     True if a local client is currently active on the server.

-localConnections
+-   **localConnections**
     A list of local connections on the server.

-maxDelay
+-   **maxDelay**
     The maximum delay before sending packets on connections.

-networkConnectionClass
+-   **networkConnectionClass**
     The class to be used when creating new network connections.

-numChannels
+-   **numChannels**
     The number of channels the network is configure with.

-objects
+-   **objects**
     This is a dictionary of networked objects that have been spawned on the server.

-serverHostId
+-   **serverHostId**
     The transport layer hostId used by this server.

-useWebSockets
+-   **useWebSockets**
     This makes the server listen for WebSockets connections instead of normal transport layer connections.